4-Fluoroamphetamine: Toxicology

 The LD50 (mouse; i.p.) of 4-FA is 46 mg/kg.

-4-FA was associated with three deaths in Melbourne in 2017 from pills that additionally contained 25C-NBOMe.
+Fluoroamphetamine (isomer not determined) in a capsule mixed with 25C-NBOMe was associated with three deaths in Melbourne in 2017.

 Legal status

 As of October 2015, 4-FA is a controlled substance in China.
 4-FA is banned in the Czech Republic.
 As of 25 May 2017 4-FA is a controlled substance in the Netherlands.
 4-FA is also controlled in Australia, Belgium, UK, Germany, Israel, Slovakia, Bulgaria, Chile, Brazil, Canada, Croatia, Sweden, New Zealand and France.

+4-FA is a controlled substance as of 27 August 2014 in South Korea.

+In the United States, on June 3, 2025 the DEA announced by federal register its intent to place 4-Fluoroamphetamine into Schedule I status with public comments closing on July 3, 2025.

+Finland

+Scheduled in the "government decree on narcotic substances, preparations and plants" and is therefore illegal.